Skip to main content

 1. Check quotas

-Ensure that the pool has a quota for at least one public IP address.
+Ensure that the pool has a quota for at least one public floating IP address.
 To do this, view your cloud platform quota consumption.

 2. Connect to the cluster